 Community Charity Shops

-The Society has 230 community charity shops.
+The Society has 224 community charity shops.
 Our Vincent’s shops are a very important aspect of service provided by SVP.
-Not only do they provide people with new and lightly worn items at affordable prices, they also provide an income source for the Society, which is reinvested directly back into the community.
+Not only do they provide people with new and lightly worn items at affordable prices, and the community charity shops provide an income source for the Society, which is reinvested directly back into the community through the Society visitations work.

 We couldn't carry out our vital work without the generosity of our many donors.
 SVP is committed to complying with the standards outlined in the Guidelines for Charitable Organisations on Fundraising from the Public and formally adopted the statement in 2013.
 The Society has a range of income streams.